opnfv/opnfvdocs/docs/how-to-use-docs/documentation-example.rst

     $ sudo pip install Sphinx==1.3.1 doc8 sphinxcontrib-httpdomain

 Note:
-Developers are encouraged to use "ssh://<username>@gerrit.opnfv.org:29418/releng" instead of "https://git.opnfv.org/releng", so that you can quickly start development in releng.
+Developers are encouraged to use "ssh://<username>@gerrit.opnfv.org:29418/opnfvdocs" instead of "https://git.opnfv.org/opnfvdocs", so that you can quickly start development in opnfvdocs.
 See https://wiki.opnfv.org/display/DEV/Developer+Getting+Started for more detail.